-The membership of the Committee shall consist of the Chairman of the Audit Committee and Chairman of the Compensation and Benefit Committee and such other members as the Board shall determine.
+The membership of the Committee shall consist of the Chairman of the Audit and Risk Committee and Chairman of the Compensation and Benefit Committee and such other members as the Board shall determine.
 All members shall meet the “independence” requirements imposed by law, rule or regulation.

 The Board shall appoint a Chairman of the Committee.
 The Chairman shall (i) chair all meetings of the Committee; (ii) consult with the Chairman of the Board on agenda matters for Committee meetings; and (iii) perform such other activities as requested by the Committee, the Board or as circumstances indicate.

 The Committee shall establish the Board's criteria for director service and shall be responsible for the recommendation on new or incumbent directors.
 The Committee shall provide oversight on the evaluation of the Board and management and provide to the Board an annual evaluation of the Committee's performance.
 In order to meet this responsibility, the Committee may solicit comments form all directors and make recommendations for improvement in Board activities.

 The Committee shall periodically review and make recommendations on the Corporate Governance Guidelines established by the Board.

 In order to assist the Board with its obligation to be informed on Company matters, the Committee, conjunction with the Chairman of the Board/CEO, shall consider the subjects that the Board or Committee would like to address.
 The Committee shall evaluate the quality of information and analysis presented to the Board or any Committee and the effectiveness of Board or Committee discussions.
 The Committee shall make its recommendations to the Board.